oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 ### Configure ingress path routing rules

 1. Configure an ingress path routing rule.
-For example, see the following `path-routing` YAML file for a Traefik load balancer:
+For an example, see the following `path-routing` YAML file for a Traefik load balancer:

    ```yaml
    apiVersion: traefik.containo.us/v1alpha1